QuentinGouttaya/ExpenseTracker-laravel-exemple/README.md

 It will check your UID and echo it into the .env file then it will start docker compose up --build.

-entrypoint.sh should not be touched as it will generate an API_KEY for your laravel app to star and migrate:fresh (DB will be wiped then seeded).
+entrypoint.sh should not be touched as it will generate an API_KEY for your laravel app to start and migrate:fresh (DB will be wiped then seeded).

 This is a project for educationnal purpose only to work with docker and composer.